 Just for reference here are some projects I’ve worked on – just to let you know I follow through and am serious about making this work: [links to projects]

-You can try sending them a third email after a few weeks, but if they don’t respond after 3 emails, you can assume that they’re not interested in collaborating with your company.
+You can try sending them a third email after a few weeks, but if they don’t respond after three emails, you can assume they’re not interested in collaborating with your company.

 Your third email could look something like this:

 I wanted to check in one last time and make sure you don’t miss out on [influencer marketing opportunity].